ricardo-ch/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Do

 * Write [StandardSQL][standard-sql] and put `#standardSQL` in the first line of each .sql file
-* Use consistent and descriptive identifiers and names.
+* Use consistent and descriptive identifiers and names in full.
 * Make judicious use of white space and indentation to make code easier to read.
 * Store [ISO-8601][iso-8601] compliant time and date information (`YYYY-MM-DD HH:MM:SS.SSSSS`).